LollosoSi/bruxism-detector/README.md

        - You'll see in output the average values, the minimum and a suggested threshold.
        - If the non clenching values are higher or too near the clenching values (thus the recommended threshold is below or inside the non clenching result) there is a problem.</br>Reposition your electrodes, use conductive gel, stay away from electromagnetic interference etc. (Phone charging nearby could cause this effect)
        - Edit `Settings.h` and replace classification_threshold with the suggested threshold.
-</br>**It is recommended to try both procedures in order to fine tune your model.</br>What you want to achieve here is a value that doesn't trigger easily, but doesn't let you clench very hard before triggering either.</br> Too many false positives are going to be annoying, some false positives don't trigger the alarm, see the next section: `Changing detection settings`**
+</br>**It is recommended to check all procedures in order to fine tune your model.</br>What you want to achieve here is a value that doesn't trigger easily, but doesn't let you clench very hard before triggering either.</br> Too many false positives are going to be annoying, some false positives don't trigger the alarm, see the next section: `Changing detection settings`**

   - You're good to go, upload the sketch one last time.
 Verify everything works as intended.
   - **IMPORTANT** if anything about the FFT is changed, you obviously should to re-train your model